⏱Last Updated on by

 #28 What can I do if I am a victim of identity theft?

 When we discuss Identity Theft, we mean someone stealing your personal information using your identity for nefarious reasons.
-They may use your information to take out loans in your name, or they could sell your details to the highest bidder.
+They may use your information to take out quick loans in your name, or they could sell your details to the highest bidder.
 For more information on what you can do in this situation read our full entry.Read Now

 #29 What to do after your purse or wallet is stolen